• Menu

 • Once it is dry, refinish the wood using the same strain or finish you had used before.

-• If there was none left or if you don’t remember what you used exactly, try to make it look with samples from the local hardware store.
+• If there was none left or you don’t remember exactly what you used, try to make it look with samples from the local hardware store.

 In summation, all these methods effectively remove acrylic paint from wood when the instructions are read and followed carefully.